-Casa de los Amigos is the home of the Mexico City Monthly Meeting of the Religious Society of Friends (Quakers).
+Casa de los Amigos is the historic home of the Mexico City Monthly Meeting of Friends (Quakers).

-Everyone is invited to come and share an hour of silent worship in the manner of Friends.
-Newcomers are especially welcome!
-For an introduction to Quakers and the Quaker Meeting, please come a half-hour early on Sunday morning.
+All are invited to participate in an hour of silent worship with us in the manner of Friends.
+First-time visitors are especially welcome.
+For an introduction to the Quakers and the Quaker Gathering, please come a half hour earlier on Sunday.

-Quakers gather together each Sunday in expectant silence, waiting upon God.
-They believe that there is that of God in everyone, and through quiet worship one is offered not only a sense of divine Presence and peace, but also guidance and continuing revelation.
-Thus, those present may occasionally rise and deliver a message to the Meeting.
-Sometimes the hour is completely silent, but it is not empty.
-The silence vibrates with God’s presence, and with the love and unity among us.
+Quakers meet on Sundays, in expectant silence, to wait for God.
+Quakers believe there is something of God in each person, and through silent worship one is offered not only a sense of the divine Presence and peace, but also continued guidance and revelation.
+Those present occasionally give a message to the Meeting, always leaving a space of silence between the messages so that everyone can return to silence.
+Sometimes the time is completely silent; but it is not an empty silence; on the contrary, the silence vibrates with the presence of God and with the love and unity among us.

-This worship is at the center of all Quaker practice and action, and has led to the Quaker testimonies for which Friends are best known: simplicity, peace, integrity, community, equality, and unity with nature.
-For more information about the Mexico City Friends and Quakers in general, please visit their website: Junta Mensual de la Cuidad de Mexico or email the current clerk of the Meeting, Patricia Constantino, to: email@example.com
+This worship is at the center of all Quaker practice and action, and is the foundation of the Quaker testimonies for which Friends are best known: simplicity, peace, integrity, community, equality, and stewardship.

 The Mexico City Monthly Meeting was formed in 1946 and is affiliated with the Pacific Yearly Meeting, which meets every summer and is made up of Monthly Meetings in California, Nevada, Hawaii, Mexico City and Guatemala.